-- It's more efficient to begin this recipe by unwrapping all of the caramels at one time so you can move quickly.
+- The hardest part of using those cute little Kraft caramels is unwrapping them.
+Due to this, it’s more efficient to begin this recipe by unwrapping all of the caramels at one time so you can move quickly.
 Allow the clusters to sit until firm.

-- Cashews are pricey but, this is no time to skimp.
+- Cashews are admittedly pricey, but this is no time to skimp.
 Use quality cashews for the best end result.
+I LOVE the ones at Costco but you can use your favorite brand.

 - After the clusters have set-up, melt the chocolate chips together with the vegetable shortening in a double boiler until completely smooth.
 If you don’t have a double boiler, a small saucepan with simmering water, topped with a heat proof bowl will work perfectly.
 It’s important to not let the water boil or touch the bottom of the bowl.